zwave-js/node-red-contrib-zwave-js/.github/ISSUE_TEMPLATE/bug-report.md

 ---
-name: ":beatle: Bug report"
+name: Bug Report
-about: Submit a bug report for us to fix.
+about: Submit a bug report for us to investigate and fix.
 title: ''
 labels: bug
 assignees: marcus-j-davies